Ramsundhar-88/Ecommerce-Follow-Along/README.md

 - "My Products" page displaying user products in a grid.
 - Loading and error handling for product fetching.
 - "Cancel Order" functionality integrated with API.

+# Milestone 29: PayPal Payment Gateway Integration
+In this milestone, we successfully initiated the integration of an online payment system into our application using the PayPal API, laying the groundwork for secure and seamless transactions.

+Key Achievements 🚀 Learning PayPal API:

+Explored PayPal's developer platform to understand the API structure and sandbox testing environment.

+Sandbox Setup:

+Created and configured a PayPal Developer account.

+Set up a sandbox account for safe and effective payment testing.

+Retrieved and securely stored the sandbox account’s User ID and Client ID for integration purposes.

+Order Confirmation Page Enhancement:

+Successfully updated the order confirmation page to offer two payment options: Cash on Delivery (COD) and Online Payment.

+Implemented radio buttons to allow users to toggle between COD and online payment methods.

+# Milestone 30: PayPal Payment Integration & Navigation Enhancements
+In this milestone, we successfully integrated PayPal for seamless online payments and improved the application's navigation.

+Key Highlights:

+PayPal Integration: Configured a sandbox account, installed react-paypal-js, and implemented PayPal's API for secure transactions.
+Navigation Component: Built a responsive Nav component with React Router for smooth navigation across key pages (Home, My Products, Add Product, Cart).
+Responsive Design: Used CSS Flexbox and media queries to ensure adaptability across all screen sizes, with a hamburger menu for mobile users.